 1. Live in the moment

 When you’ve set your New Year’s resolution to live life to the fullest, start by living in the moment.
 Being in the present moment means appreciating what you have right now and being grateful for it.
-It could be the things you have, the events that are happening or even just appreciating how good your coffee tastes in the morning before heading out to work.
+It could be the things you have, the events that are happening or even just something simple like appreciating how good your coffee tastes in the morning before heading out to work.

 It means that you’re not consumed with worry or anxiety for the future or regret for the past.
 As a result, you live in that moment with complete presence and appreciation of what is around you at the time.